G.I. Joe: A Real American Hero (1989 TV series): Background

 The first season centered almost exclusively on the 1990 Joes; meanwhile, Cobra, having a less extensive cast, was augmented by select characters from 1989 and the yet-to-be-released 1991 figures.
 This new ensemble had a much wider variety of Cobra forces, with viewers being introduced to the Night Creepers and many different forms of Vipers.
-One of the more noticeable changes to Cobra is that Destro has returned now wearing a gold mask (instead of silver) and wears a uniform with a shoulder gauntlet.
+One of the more noticeable changes to Cobra is that Destro has returned, now wearing a gold mask (instead of silver) and wears a uniform with a shoulder gauntlet.
 Arthur Burghardt did not return to reprise the Destro voice role, thus Destro's voice was one of several acted by Maurice LaMarche.

 The first season of the DiC series was mainly standalone episodes that focused on establishing new team members and plots.
 After the "Operation Dragonfire" miniseries, the DiC show lowered the animation budget and began a series of two part episodes, which often told a deeper story involving more dramatic life and death situations for the Joes.
 The theme song called "Got to get tough...
 Yo Joe!" and underscore for both seasons were provided by Stephen James Taylor.

 Also a casualty of the animation company changeover was the extensive voice cast Sunbow employed, which largely consisted of voice actors employed by West Coast American companies.
 Because the DiC series was produced in Canada, an almost entirely new cast was assembled.
 Only a few actors from the Sunbow series returned for the DIC series; Sgt.
 Slaughter, Chris Latta (the voice of Cobra Commander), Ed Gilbert (Hawk), Jerry Houser (Sci-Fi) and Morgan Lofting (Baroness).
 With Season 2, Chris Latta was the only voice actor to return, and the Baroness and Hawk were recast with new voices.

 Summary

 After the events of G.I.
-Joe: The Movie, Cobra has fallen into disarray, with Storm Shadow, Zartan, Doctor Mindbender, Tomax and Xamot abandoning the group and the remaining subleaders having grown exasperated with the blowhard Serpentor.
-As a result, Baroness restores Cobra Commander to a humanoid form; deposing Serpentor, Cobra Commander takes the reins once more.
+Joe: The Movie, a much reduced Cobra continues to be led by Serpentor.
+Destro dumps the Baroness in favor of Zarana and so the Baroness turns on Destro and Serpentor to get revenge.
+She restores Cobra Commander to a humanoid form, who proceeds to depose Serpentor and reestablish his alliance with Destro in exchange for the arms dealer dumping Zarana.
 With that, Cobra renews its offensive against G.I.
 Joe, now consisting of a new generation of Joes led by Sgt.
 Slaughter and Hawk.
 Gnawgahyde and Metal-Head serve as Cobra Commander's main lackeys, with Destro and Baroness taking less part in field operations.